andrewdalpino/SuperCool/README.md

 ## Upscaling

 You can use the provided `upscale.py` script to generate upscaled images from the trained model at the default checkpoint like in the example below.
+In addition, you can create your own inferencing pipeline using the same model under the hood that leverages batch processing for large scale production systems.

 ```
 python upscale.py --image_path="./example.jpg"